open-telemetry/opentelemetry-specification/specification/common/common.md

 `SpanAttributeCountLimit`.
 If both a general and a model-specific limit are implemented, then the SDK MUST first attempt to use the model-specific limit, if it isn't set, then the SDK MUST attempt to use the general limit.
-If neither are defined, then the SDK must try to use the model-specific limit default value, followed by the global limit default value.
+If neither are defined, then the SDK MUST try to use the model-specific limit default value, followed by the global limit default value.

 <a name="attribute-limits-configuration"></a>